 Children can borrow books and DVDs during Main Library Hours

 Keats Community Library (KCL) opened its doors on the 17th April 2012 taking over the building previously known as the Heath Library which was run by Camden Council.

 KCL is an independant charity financially supported by the local Community with over 50 volunteers.

 The Charity is overseen by an upaid Board of Directors acting as Trustees.
 The current Trustees are: Steven Bobasch (Chair), David Burns (Treasurer), Jana Harrison, Tony Hillier, Victoria Joel, Lee Montague, Jonathan Nakouzi and Nigel Steward (Secretary), .Charlotte Teeple-Salas is the Fundraising Co-ordinator.

 The Charity's objectives are to keep the library open, to provide a service which reflects what the local Community wants, to promote literacy generally and to be a welcoming place in the Community.
 The Board is fully open to suggestions on changes and new ideas from the Community

-KCL is entirely dependant on the local community for survival in terms of volunteers to run the day to day and associuated projects such as events and fund-raising as well for financing.
+KCL is entirely dependant on the local Community for survival in terms of volunteers to run the day to day and associated projects such as events as well for financing.
 If the Community wants to keep its library open, then It is up to the community to support it as Camden have fully withdrawn.

 KCL has to pay market rates for:

 - Buying and maintaining the stock of 20,000 books and DVDS

 Keats Community Library was formed on 21st December 2011 as a company limited by guarantee (07889559) and is a UK registered charity (1146702).